Hiddendoom45/FFBEBot/README.md

 - Various bugfixes most notable the issue of unitsell not working at all
 - Updated unit/runit commands, unit is now fully embed and added STMR parsing
 - Fix a bunch of stuff with regards to the summon simulator, incorrect rates, missing units, banners etc
-- add flair command, update parsers for both wikis
-- used color-thief-java to add some colors to some embeds based on the image
-- added unit flair image in runit command

 #### TODO:

-- new features
+- add parsing for exvius.gg
 - more tests to make sure bot is running correctly

 ### Building / Self Hosting

 - The bot is setup to be built with maven.
-[Download.](https://maven.apache.org/download.cgi) Or use your preferred package manager.
+[Maven Download.](https://maven.apache.org/download.cgi) Or use your preferred package manager.
 - Run `mvn --version` to check that you have installed it correctly.;
 - Run `mvn clean` to clean up any previous builds and then `mvn package` to build the jar file.
 - Note: there will be portions of the code that will be broken as the bot was not initially designed to be easily portable.
-If a suggestion is sent then I'll devote more time to this.
+If a suggestion is sent using `bugreport [bug/suggestion]` or issue opened, then I'll devote more time to this.

 ### Bugs/Suggestions